 My first suggestion is that you do not do this alone.
 You are a great and wonderful photographer – you are however a lousy editor of your own work.
 You’re too close to it.
 Not only are you emotionally attached to the images and the process, you see the flaws and miss the impact that comes from looking at the work with fresh eyes.
 I also find that photographers look at their work from too narrow a perspective and don’t see bigger trends that are right before our eyes.

-Case in point, I was about to attend a portfolio review in Los Angeles with a number of big agency creative directors and art buyers.
+Case in point, I was about to attend a portfolio review of a UK website design company with a number of big agency creative directors and art buyers.
 I was all set to show my usual portfolio, however a few days prior, a consultant friend suggested that I include a portfolio of my partying youth culture photos as well.
 Much to my surprise, the work was as big a hit, if not bigger, than than the other work I had originally intended to show alone.
 Moral: Always have someone else look at your work.

 You Don’t Need a Pro

 Your helper can be anyone who you with a good eye and positive spirit.
 They must have an open mind and with some sense of visual literacy.
 An art director or designer can be especially helpful since they understand how images are used in media.
 If you’re selecting images for a wedding portfolio, any woman who’s ever been married or is planning on it is a likely candidate – after all, there’s no better help than someone in your target demographic.